Most leaders don’t struggle with vision. They struggle with translation.

 owned

-This is where execution either compounds—or falls apart.
+This is where execution either compounds or falls apart.

 Why This Matters for Leaders

-Most teams don’t fail because of effort.
+Most teams don’t fail because of a lack of effort.

 They fail because: